cjhutto/vaderSentiment/README.rst

     The original paper for the data set, see citation information (above).

 #. vader_lexicon.txt
+	FORMAT: the file is tab delimited with TOKEN, MEAN-SENTIMENT-RATING, STANDARD DEVIATION, and RAW-HUMAN-SENTIMENT-RATINGS
+	  NOTE: The current algorithm makes immediate use of the first two elements (token and mean valence).
+The final two elements (SD and raw ratings) are provided for rigor.
+For example, if you want to follow the same rigorous process that we used for the study, you should find 10 independent humans to evaluate/rate each new token you want to add to the lexicon, make sure the standard deviation doesn't exceed 2.5, and take the average rating for the valence.
+This will keep the file consistent.

+    DESCRIPTION:
 	Empirically validated by multiple independent human judges, VADER incorporates a "gold-standard" sentiment lexicon that is especially attuned to microblog-like contexts.

     The VADER sentiment lexicon is sensitive both the **polarity** and the **intensity** of sentiments expressed in social media contexts, and is also generally applicable to sentiment analysis in other domains.

+	Sentiment ratings from 10 independent human raters (all pre-screened, trained, and quality checked for optimal inter-rater reliability).
+Over 9,000 token features were rated on a scale from "[–4] Extremely Negative" to "[4] Extremely Positive", with allowance for "[0] Neutral (or Neither, N/A)".
+We kept every lexical feature that had a non-zero mean rating, and whose standard deviation was less than 2.5 as determined by the aggregate of those ten independent raters.
+This left us with just over 7,500 lexical features with validated valence scores that indicated both the sentiment polarity (positive/negative), and the sentiment intensity on a scale from –4 to +4.
+For example, the word "okay" has a positive valence of 0.9, "good" is 1.9, and "great" is 3.1, whereas "horrible" is –2.5, the frowning emoticon :( is –2.2, and "sucks" and it's slang derivative "sux" are both –1.5.

     Manually creating (much less, validating) a comprehensive sentiment lexicon is a labor intensive and sometimes error prone process, so it is no wonder that many opinion mining researchers and practitioners rely so heavily on existing lexicons as primary resources.
 We are pleased to offer ours as a new resource.

-    We begin by constructing a list inspired by examining existing well-established sentiment word-banks (LIWC, ANEW, and GI).
+We began by constructing a list inspired by examining existing well-established sentiment word-banks (LIWC, ANEW, and GI).
 To this, we next incorporate numerous lexical features common to sentiment expression in microblogs, including:

     * a full list of Western-style emoticons, for example, :-) denotes a smiley face and generally indicates positive sentiment
     * sentiment-related acronyms and initialisms (e.g., LOL and WTF are both examples of sentiment-laden initialisms)
     * commonly used slang with sentiment value (e.g., nah, meh and giggly).

-    This process provided us with over 9,000 lexical feature candidates.
-Next, we assessed the general applicability of each feature candidate to sentiment expressions.
-We used a wisdom-of-the-crowd13 (WotC) approach (Surowiecki, 2004) to acquire a valid point estimate for the sentiment valence (intensity) of each context-free candidate feature.
-We collected intensity ratings on each of our candidate lexical features from ten independent human raters (for a total of 90,000+ ratings).
-Features were rated on a scale from "[–4] Extremely Negative" to "[4] Extremely Positive", with allowance for "[0] Neutral (or Neither, N/A)".

-    We kept every lexical feature that had a non-zero mean rating, and whose standard deviation was less than 2.5 as determined by the aggregate of ten independent raters.
-This left us with just over 7,500 lexical features with validated valence scores that indicated both the sentiment polarity (positive/negative), and the sentiment intensity on a scale from –4 to +4.
-For example, the word "okay" has a positive valence of 0.9, "good" is 1.9, and "great" is 3.1, whereas "horrible" is –2.5, the frowning emoticon :( is –2.2, and "sucks" and it's slang derivative "sux" are both –1.5.

 #. vaderSentiment.py
     The Python code for the rule-based sentiment analysis engine.
 Implements the grammatical and syntactical rules described in the paper, incorporating empirically derived quantifications for the impact of each rule on the perceived intensity of sentiment in sentence-level text.
 Importantly, these heuristics go beyond what would normally be captured in a typical bag-of-words model.
 They incorporate **word-order sensitive relationships** between terms.
 For example, degree modifiers (also called intensifiers, booster words, or degree adverbs) impact sentiment intensity by either increasing or decreasing the intensity.
 Consider these examples: